ppkantorski/Ultrahand-Overlay/README.md

 ## Features

-- Create directories
-- Copy files
-- Delete files
-- Move files
+Ultrahand is a command-line tool that provides functionality for managing files and directories on an SD card.
+It offers the following features:

+- Create directories: You can use Ultrahand to create directories on your SD card.
+Simply specify the directory path, and Ultrahand will create it for you.
+- Copy files: Ultrahand allows you to copy files from one location to another on your SD card.
+Just provide the source file path and the destination file path, and Ultrahand will handle the file copying process.
+- Delete files: With Ultrahand, you can easily delete files from your SD card.
+Just specify the file path, and Ultrahand will remove the file for you.
+- Move files: Ultrahand enables you to move files from one directory to another on your SD card.
+Provide the file path and the destination directory path, and Ultrahand will handle the file movement for you.

 ## Nintendo Switch Compatibility
 The Ultrahand File Management System is compatible with the Nintendo Switch, allowing users to manage files and perform file operations directly on their Switch console.